Tay Hohoff

-Therese von Hohoff Torrey ("Tay Hohoff") (July 3, 1898 — January 5, 1974) was an American literary editor with the publishing firm J. B. Lippincott & Co.
+Therese von Hohoff Torrey, better known as Tay Hohoff (July 3, 1898 — January 5, 1974), was an American literary editor with the publishing firm J. B. Lippincott & Co.
 Strong-willed and forceful, she worked closely with author Harper Lee over the course of two years to give final shape to her classic novel To Kill A Mockingbird.
 After the commercial and literary success of the novel, she shielded Harper Lee from the intense pressure to write another one.
 She retired from a senior editorial position at the firm in 1973 and died the following year.

 Personal life

 Tay Hohoff's parents, Ernest Albrecht Hohoff Jr. and Anna Walter Hallock, raised her in a multi-generational Quaker home in Brooklyn, near Prospect Park.
 She attended Brooklyn Friends, a Quaker school near her home.
 In 1919 she married Lewis Edgar Welsh (1888–after 1929), an architect and artist.
 They had a daughter, Anne Torrey Welsh (1922–1980) and a son, John Hallock Welsh (born 1924).
 The marriage ended in divorce in 1929.
 In 1931 she married Arthur Haviland Torrey (1894–1973), a literary agent.
 On June 15, 1951, her daughter, Anne Torrey Welsh, married Dr. Grady Harrison Nunn, a professor of political science at the University of Alabama, Tuscaloosa.
 The Nunns named their only daughter for her grandmother: Therese von Hohoff Nunn.

 Tay Hohoff was small and wiry with a deep, gravelly voice.
 She was a chain-smoker.
 She died in Manhattan.